ilodev/StationeersPerishableItems/README.md

-# stationeers_perishable
+# Stationeers Perishable Items

-A Stationers BepInHex plugin adding perishable mechanics to the Food and Plant items.
+"Stationeers Perishable Items" is a Stationers BepInHex plugin adding perishable mechanics to the game to the client game or the dedicated server.